 Our school vision is to create a curriculum that develops, motivates and enthuses every individual child to become a lifelong learner.
 We aim to give opportunities for all pupils to develop their leadership, coaching and officiating skills.
 As a school we want to create a buzz about physical activities where every child feels confident and ready to participate.

-We are delighted to have received the Silver Sportsmark award to recognise our achievements in promoting physical activity in 2017.
-We are working towards achieving a sportsmark this year with our increased participation in competitions ad enrichment activities.
+We are delighted to have received the GOLD Sportsmark award to recognise our achievements in promoting physical activity last year.
+We are working towards achieving gold again this year with an increased participation in competitions and enrichment activities and encouraging personal challenge.

 During this academic year all children will have the chance to compete in sporting events, whether that be in school or as part of a tournament in another venue.
 Please take a look at our Active Lifestyle Newsletters below to see what we have been getting up to.